 “No, no, help yourself.”

-Cold showers briefly take the breath away, but you get used to them after a while and they still leave you clean and it is amazing how efficient those micro towels are at drying off the skin.
-It takes a few wringing-outs, but the job’s a good one and the feeling of the body warming up after the cold of the water is lovely.
+The shower will not get hot, not even tepid, no matter which combination of knobs and switches are applied, so there is nothing else for it but to shower in cold water.
+It takes your breath away, but you get used to it after a while and the water still leaves you clean and it is amazing how efficient those micro towels are at drying the skin.
+It takes a few wringing-outs, but the job’s a good one and the feeling of the body warming up after the cold is invigorating.

-“Si,” a signore in the party replies through a mustachioed smile.
-The laundry room is chockablock with gear, walking equipment is hanging off every available hangy thing.
-After washing my two wool tops and a pair of undercrackers, a smidgeon of drying space is found on a radiator, which is not hot.
-In fact the room is not very hot, just damp by virtue of the water swilling about on the floor of the building, which is a former dairy.
+Drying space is at a premium in the laundry; people’s equipment is hanging off every available piece of furniture or wall space.
+A smidgeon of a gap is found on a radiator, which is tepid.
+In fact the room is not hot, just damp by virtue of the water swilling about on the floor of what is a former dairy building.

-“I’m as quiet as a mouse.”
+“I’m as quiet as a church mouse,” he says.

-Stan does not ask me about snoring.
+Stan does not ask me whether I snore.